 In order to qualify for this Annual Pass, you MUST be a Southern California resident in zip codes 90000-93599.
 Although the least expensive of the Annual Pass options offered by Disney, it has the most restrictions.
 It has the highest number of blackout dates, including most weekends.
 There are some days where you'll be able to visit one park, but not the other.
 This pass is best for locals who have flexibility during the week

 In 2019, Disney announced a brand new type of Annual Pass: the Disney Flex Passport.
 It's the most affordable of the Annual Disneyland Passes that are available to the public.
 It has very limited availability, however, you can make reservations to enter the parks for certain dates up to 30 days in advance.
 There are quite a few restrictions with this type of pass, so we recommend this type of Annual Pass for those who can make last minute trips, or who tend to visit the Parks on weekdays.
 This Annual Pass also comes with up to a 10% discount on select dining and merchandise.

 Disney Deluxe Passport

 The next level of Annual Disneyland Passes is the Disney Deluxe Passport, which includes more standard available dates, but does not allow users to make reservations for theme parks.
 It's very straight forward.
 If the calendar shows availability for the park on the day you'd like to go, you can go.
 If it doesn't, you can't.
-This pass includes admission for most weekdays, and most weekends not including peak travel or holiday times.
+This pass includes admission for most weekdays, and most weekends not including peak travel (such as summer months) or holiday times.
 It also includes up to 15% discounts on select dining and merchandise.

 Disney Signature Passport